Bullish case

 The strongest moat is in Dow Jones professional information, brand trust, subscription habit, and REA marketplace scale.
 The weakest moat is in print advertising and general news attention, where substitution and platform dependency remain high.

-The thesis fails if AI platforms commoditize content without adequate payment, housing weakness hurts real estate services, legacy news declines faster than digital growth, or governance prevents value realization.
+The thesis fails if AI platforms commoditize content without adequate payment, housing weakness hurts real estate services, legacy news declines faster than digital growth, content scraping litigation erodes economics, or governance prevents value realization.

-Management has accelerated buybacks, emphasized digital subscriptions, and framed News Corp as a provenance-rich AI content supplier.
-Capital allocation remains important because the portfolio spans mature and growth assets.
+Management has accelerated buybacks, emphasized digital subscriptions, and framed News Corp as a provenance-rich AI content supplier while countersuing Brave Software over scraping.
+Capital allocation remains important because the portfolio spans mature and growth assets, and dual-class control concentrates influence.

 News Corp is exposed to two opposing trends: digital professional information and real estate platforms are attractive, while legacy news and advertising face long-term pressure.
-AI could create licensing revenue, but it also increases content-scraping risk.
+AI could create licensing revenue, but it also increases content-scraping risk, as the July 2026 Brave Software dispute shows.

-At $26.92, the stock is not a deep statistical bargain on earnings, but it may deserve a higher look-through value if Dow Jones and digital real estate keep compounding.
-The margin of safety depends on execution and per-share value creation.
+At $27.56, the stock is not a deep statistical bargain on trailing earnings, trading near 35x trailing GAAP EPS and about 22.6x forward consensus adjusted EPS.
+The margin of safety depends on execution, AI licensing economics, and per-share value creation.

 Source-backed data